anthonymakela/anthonymakela.github.io/_posts/2024-05-12-moduli-spaces-of-vector-bundles.md

 ---
 layout: post
-title: "Moduli Spaces of Vector Bundles"
+title: "Moduli Spaces of Holomorphic Structures"
 categories: [Complex Geometry, Differential Geometry]
 mathjax: true
 published: false
 excerpt_separator: <!--more-->
 ---

 I've recently been thinking about Higgs Bundles and their moduli spaces.
-Before diving into that topic, I'd like to start with a broader discussion on the moduli spaces of vector bundles and look at the moduli spaces of specific types of bundles we've previously explored.
+Before diving into that topic, I'd like to start with a discussion on the moduli spaces of holomorphic structures and look at the moduli spaces of specific types of bundles we've previously explored.

 <!--more-->